mikelor/PodSlacker/README.md

 **Kokoro model management.** The 320 MB `kokoro.onnx` model is downloaded once to `AppContext.BaseDirectory` via a streamed HTTP download with 10%-bucket progress logging, using an atomic `.download → rename` pattern so a cancelled download never leaves a corrupt file.

-**Embedded prompts.** All four system prompts are embedded resources in `PodSlacker.Core.dll`, so the CLI, a future web API, and Azure Functions all share the same canonical prompts with no file-copying during deployment.
-Users can override at three levels: CLI flag → `prompts/` folder next to the executable → embedded resource.
+**Embedded prompts.** All four system prompts are embedded resources in `PodSlacker.Core.dll`, so the CLI, the web API, and any future clients share the same canonical prompts with no file-copying during deployment.

+**NuGet-based Aspire (no workload).** `PodSlacker.AppHost` uses `Aspire.Hosting.AppHost` and the platform-specific DCP/Dashboard NuGet packages directly, avoiding the deprecated `IsAspireHost` workload property that triggers `NETSDK1228` on .NET 10.

 ---